siobhanlgorman/80s-Mixtape-Quiz/README.md

 ![alt-text](documentation/css_validation.png)

 * [JS Hint](https://jshint.com/) was used to check the two javascript files.
-The only issue is "one unused variable" which refers to the variable `questions` which is declared in the separate quiz questions javascript file.
+The only issue is "one unused variable" which refers to the variable `questions` which is declared in the separate quiz questions JavaScript file.

 ![alt-text](documentation/jshint_undef.png)